 Basic knowledge of sociological and psychological theories regarding socialisation and child development might be useful but is not required.

 - The concept of childhood.
-A brief history of social and cultural constructs of childhood: key and formative moments in the discourse of childhood; social constructivism as the main reference point)
+A brief history of social and cultural constructs of childhood: the key and formative moments in the discourse of childhood; social constructivism as the fundamental reference point)

 - Childhood in (social) sciences.
-Various contexts enabling the formation of scientific reflection on childhood: pediatrics, psychiatry, psychology, pedagogy, antropology, sociology, cultural studies.
+Various contexts behind the formation of scientific reflection on childhood: pediatrics, psychiatry, psychology, pedagogy, anthropology, sociology, and cultural studies.

-- From childhood in sociology to the (new) sociology of childhood.
+- From a childhood in sociology to the (new) sociology of childhood.
 Formative ideas and (contested) paradigms.
-The new new sociology of childhood and the decentralisation of the child in childhood studies.
+The "new" new sociology of childhood and the decentralisation of the child in childhood studies.

 - Socialisation: a whipping boy for childhood studies?
 Beyond Parsons: William Corsaro's interpretive reproduction.

-- Case studies of childhood sociology: the disappearance and recuperation of childhood.
-Childhood in/as crisis; childhood in late modernity and its discontents.
+- Case studies of childhood sociology: the disappearance and rediscovery of childhood.
+Childhood in/as a crisis; childhood in late modernity and its discontents.

 - Case studies of childhood sociology: the geographies of childhood.
 The architecture of play, the right to the city.